Lissy93/AdGuardian-Term/.github/README.md

 ## Alterntives

 This project was heavily inspired by [PADD](https://github.com/pi-hole/PADD) - terminal status for Pi-Hole users.
-If you're running [Pi-Hole](https://pi-hole.net/) instead of AdGuard, I highly reccomend you check that out, as it's awesome.
+If you're running [Pi-Hole](https://pi-hole.net/) instead of AdGuard, I highly recommend you check that out, as it's awesome.

 Other developers have built similar AdGuard Home monitoring programs for mobile, including:
 - iOS app: [AdGuard Home Remote](https://apps.apple.com/us/app/adguard-home-remote/id1543143740) by RocketScience IT